hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

         self.assertEqual(None, self.harvester_class.description())
 ```

-You will need to modify each of these function to replace `None` with the correct output from the scraper for the recipe in the URL you used to generate the test.
+You will need to modify each of these functions to replace `None` with the correct output from the scraper for the recipe in the URL you used to generate the test.
 You should not do any processing of the scraper output in the test case, this would belong in the scraper itself.

 This test case should only have tests for the functions that the scraper implements.
 You may need to add or remove tests depending on the implementation of the scraper.